 Broken frames or frames that are beyond repair end up in landfill, and as deemed a smaller item in the grand scheme of plastic, are often tossed in the bin.
 They cannot be put in the recycling from home.
 In the UK alone this sees more than 3.5 million frames alone heading to landfill.
 The economics of re-using old frames do not stack up either.
 Additionally, frames are rarely built from materials that are designed to last or be repairable (unless at great expense).

 There is no doubt that there is much that needs to be done in our industry.

 What is Pala doing?

 We do currently provide a recycling service to our UK customers; indeed, we will take back any old frames you may have lurking in the bottom of a drawer.
-They are broken down and upcycled into new products through our partnership TerraCycle.
+These are held in one of our Zero Waste Boxes at our warehouse until full, and then sent on to Terracycle where they are broken down and upcycled into new products (e.g. watering cans, road cones).
 It might not be in a fully circular solution in the sense of re-using waste materials into making new frames.
 There is innovation here, but not yet at a place that is either scalable or commercially viable.

 The long term

 Regardless, there is much to be done.
 This is an industry-wide problem, and it needs many people from many businesses coming together to find a solution.
 It is the responsibility of all makers to have economic solutions for when frames become obsolete and prevent them from ending up in landfill and Pala will always be a part of those conversations.